zekt-dev-org/zekt-docs/shaggy-series/src/content/docs/overview/zekt-overview.md

 ## Zekt - business intent

-- Zekt primary nieche is to allow different github organizations to be able to collaborate across organizational boundaries native to github, without exposing sensetive information - such as sharing "data" -or "credentials"
+- Zekt primary nieche is to allow different github organizations to be able to collaborate across organizational boundaries otherwise native to github.
+This positions Zekt, to become a true workflow orchestration SaaS offering as customer of Zekt, can both act/re-act on events (workflow execution) - and associated messaging capabilities offered within Zekt, thereby supporting messaging as well as eventing.
-- Zekt aims to solve common needs of alerting different teams (within github) of status / outcome of workflows that has been executed, and then allowing neighbouring teams (within the same github organization) or external teams (within different github organization) to re-act to them as well!
+- Zekt aims to solve common needs of alerting different teams (as long as they are using github + zekt) of status / outcome of workflows that has been executed, and then allowing neighbouring teams (within the same github organization) or external teams (within different github organization) to re-act to them as well!
 In the easiest possible manor...
-- Zekt aims to orchestrate workflows - and distribute those events to other teams - so that they can programatically respond to the events - thereby creating a fabric of how teams can design their workflows to enable collaboration across organizational boundaries & solving business needs.
+- Zekt aims to orchestrate workflows - and distribute those events (and arbitrary message payloads) to other teams - so that they can programatically respond to the events - thereby creating a fabric of how teams can design their workflows to enable collaboration across organizational boundaries & solving business needs.
-- Zekt does not aim to "share information" between different github teams.
+- Zekt does not aim to expand it's capabilities to other devops platforms, except Github.
+- Zekt has intentionally put caps on payload sizes for arbitrary JSON.
+For large / heavy - messaging solutions, dont use Zekt.
 This is common misconception & there are many solutions much more suited to address these needs!
-Example - Zekt will not distribute full custom JSON payloads between customers of Zekt - it will only distribute the [workflow meta-data](https://docs.github.com/en/webhooks/webhook-events-and-payloads) - generated automatically by github when a workflow is executed / finalized.
+Example - Zekt will not distribute JSON payloads above 512 KB + [workflow meta-data](https://docs.github.com/en/webhooks/webhook-events-and-payloads) - generated automatically by github when a workflow is executed / finalized.
 - With the introduction of the Zekt directory - where providers can publish their "services" to "consumers" - Zekt directory becomes a potential orchestration marketplace for github workflows - between different github organizations!
-Publish your thought through workflow - to be consumed by your own customers, through Zekt!
+Publish your thought through workflow - to be consumed by your own customers, brokered by Zekt!

+## Zekt - technical intent

+Zekt and its orchestration capabilities, sits on top of Github.
+We extend functionality of what Github offers out-of-the-box to distributed teams - enabling them to consume from each other in an easy manor.

+We do this, by building on top of existing Github functionality (organizations / repositories / workflows / apps / identity) - with backing PaaS services to handle scaling concerns.
+As we are positioning Zekt as a SaaS offering - we will mainly work with "pay-as-you-go" cost models + base fee for activating your repositories with Zekt.

 ## Further reading

-- Read [zekt-terminology]
-- Read [about how-to guides](https://diataxis.fr/how-to-guides/) in the Diátaxis framework
+- [zekt-dev-org](https://github.com/zekt-dev-org) - contains the public repositories we offer, example being the [zekt-docs](https://github.com/zekt-dev-org/zekt-docs) - this site!
+- [zekt action repo](https://github.com/zekt-dev-org/zekt-action) - elaborates on the Zekt (Github) action, offered to our customers!